-Hogan J found that transactions in which the taxpayer recognized two capital gains in connection with the sale of a property to a third party and then offset the second capital loss under s.
-40(3.12) produced a resulting double-increase to its capital dividend account that was abusive for s.
+Hogan J found that transactions - in which the taxpayer recognized two capital gains in connection with the sale of a property to a third party and then offset the second capital loss under s.
+40(3.12), produced a resulting double-increase to its capital dividend account - were abusive for s.
 245(4) purposes.

 Before recognizing either of the two capital gains, the taxpayer was continued to the BVI in order to cease to be a Canadian-controlled private corporation and to not be subject to additional refundable taxes under s.
 123.3.
 CRA did not challenge this planning.